pachyderm/docs/content/latest/getting-started/cloud-deploy/gcp.md

 - One cloud storage bucket
 - One file called `${NAME}.values.yaml` in the current directory

-It also installs Pachyderm into the cluster.
+It also installs MLDM into the cluster.

 ## 3. Connect to Cluster